 Now is the time to talk about your birth!
 I am available to you from the moment that you hire me, which means that you can call, text or email with any questions that you may have, day or night.
 I am on call for you as soon as you hire me.
 I’m not going to leave you high and dry because you went into labor before the “on-call” period.
 This commitment and flexibility is the trademark of a good doula.
 You can trust me to be there for you.
 Let’s meet up so you can see that I really mean it.
 We will be in touch from the second you think you might be in labor.
-For the earliest part of labor I will guide you and your partner through the labor management techniques that we practiced during your prenatal visits via phone or text.
-As things progress, I will make my way to your home or birthing place to help with pain management as well as keeping you well-fed, rested and hydrated.
+For the earliest part of labor I will guide you and your partner through the labor-management techniques that we practiced during your prenatal visits via phone or text.
+As things progress, I will make my way to your home or birthing place to help with pain management as well as keeping you well-fed, rested, and hydrated.
 I will stay with you until the baby is born and for 1-2 hours afterward.
-If you plan to breastfeed I will help with first latches and establishing best practices for bonding in general.
-Don’t forget about Dad!
-We will work together to ensure that Dad feels every bit a part of this experience as you do.
-After all, it is his baby too.
+If you plan to breastfeed, I will help with first latches and establishing best practices for bonding in general.
+Don’t forget about your partner!
+We will work together to ensure that your partner feels every bit a part of this experience as you do.
+After all, it is his/her baby too.

 Do I really need the postpartum support visit?